 | Northeast states, Coastal Kerala | 13-15 | 390-450 | 4,800-5,500 |

 In Madhya Pradesh (where r-solar operates), 5 kW systems consistently deliver 580-620 units/month in clear weather, dropping to 480-540 in monsoon season (June-September).
 Annual generation of approximately 7,000-7,200 kWh is typical.
-Net metering in MP credits excess generation at retail tariff — your summer surplus bankrolls winter shortfalls with no cash outflow.
+Net metering in MP credits excess generation at retail tariff, so your summer surplus bankrolls winter shortfalls with no cash outflow.

 Subsidy Math: Why 5 kW Gets the Same ₹78,000 as 3 kW